Please note: Our texts are translated automatically. Errors may occur during this process.

 Conceptually, the development is complete.
 Also, more than 95 percent of the TWIKE 5’s components are sufficiently designated for procurement.
 Larger components that require final reworking for series production include the frame structure at the rear, the steering system and some chassis components that require tooling.
-We will not be able to complete this process for the subsequent FET until July at the earliest.
+We were able to complete this process for FET at the beginning of October.

 In order for the newly developed vehicle to meet the requirements of safe driving dynamics, various tests and any optimizations on driver test vehicles are required.
 By this we mean prototypes which are roadworthy but do not yet necessarily have a fairing.
-We expect to have the first FET ready in August at the earliest.
+The FET was built and testing could be started in October.

-As soon as the driver tests have been completed positively and the frame (BIW), chassis and powertrain are deemed approvable by us and the accompanying experts, we can add the exterior to the driver test vehicles and thus build two fully-fledged prototypes.
+As soon as the driver tests have been positively completed and the frame (BIW), chassis and powertrain are deemed approvable by us and the accompanying experts, we can add the exterior to the driver test vehicles and thus build fully-fledged prototypes.
 We will present these prototypes to our customers and at the same time carry out final physical tests for ECE homologation.
-If everything goes optimally, as things stand today the two prototypes could be available in October at the earliest.
+According to current estimates, these prototypes may be available in March 2024.

 Converting the pre-order into order